cwi-dis/igor/igor/plugins/say/readme.md

 ## requirements

-The plugin as distributed requires a command line utility `say`, as available on OSX, but it is trivial to modify it to use `espeak` or some other TTS package.
+The plugin uses a command line utility `say`, as available on OSX.
+If `say` is not available it will try (in order) `espeak`, `flite` and `festival`, which are available on most Linux distributions.

 ## schema

 * `plugindata/say/voice`: string, the voice to use (default is to use the default voice).
+Not supported on Linux.
 * `plugindata/say/remoteHost`: string, host on which to run the script (using _ssh_), default is the host Igor runs on.
+Only supported for OSX remote hosts.

 ## actions